 When it’s email time, most people start at the top of the list and sort their way through to the bottom.
 Instead, to make the most use of your time, scan your email inbox for any item requiring follow up action.
-When you find something, immediately flag it and then ‘Time Activate’ the task by immediately adding it to your task list and assigning a time block to get it done.
+When you find something that needs follow up, immediately flag it and then ‘Time Activate’ the task by immediately adding it to your task list and assigning a time block to get it done.

 Email Mistake #3 – Using Your Inbox As A Task List